vdavid/mcp-server-tauri/docs/api/ui-automation.md

 ### Response

-Returns log entries from the specified source.
+Returns log entries from the specified source with timestamps and log levels.